neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/4-constructors/chapter.md

 `Address.isCaller` is how you can verify that the smart contract method was invoked directly by the argument `Address`.
 In this example, we do a sanity check that the `owner` is the one who deployed the smart contract, which eliminates the possibility of accidentally setting the `owner` to an address that the publisher of the smart contract doesn't own.

-## Try
+## Instructions

-In future chapters we'll want to verify that the smart contract caller is the owner of the contract, so let's go ahead and add a constructor with a single parameter property `owner` just like in the example above.
-We should also add the same sanity check as in the example.
+In future chapters we'll want to verify that the smart contract caller is the owner of the contract:

+  1. Add a constructor with a single parameter property `owner` just like in the example above.
+  2. Add the `Address.isCaller` sanity check.

 ## Test

 By now you should know the drill - build and run the tests!
 If all goes well, go ahead and click the `Next Chapter` button.
+This chapter's tests are identical to the previous chapter because `withContracts` automatically deploys the contract to a local private network using the default arguments before passing the contract (as `token`) to our test method.

 ## Wrap Up